A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Problem Statement

 \section{Problem Statement}

-\subsection{Decoding the surface code}
+\subsection{Decoding the Surface Code}

-Given a logical quantum state $\ket{\psi}_L$ encoded by a quantum error correcting code, the process of active error correction via stabilizer meaurements and decoding is schematized in Fig.~\ref{fig:QEC}.
-Successful error correction amounts to matching the decoder-proposed recovery operator $(r_X, r_Z)$ with the actual logical error $(\epsilon_X,\epsilon_Z)$ afflicting the state $\ket{\psi}_L$.
-Indeed, the speed and accuracy of a decoder are interconnected, due to idling errors associated with the decoding delay.
-As a rule of thumb, minimizing the decoding time as much as possible is desirable.
+In Fig.~\ref{fig:QEC}, the process of active error correction via stabilizer measurements and decoding is schematized.
+Here, successful error correction amounts to matching the decoder-proposed recovery operator $(r_X, r_Z)$ with the logical error $(\epsilon_X,\epsilon_Z)$ afflicting the logical state $\ket{\psi}_L$ encoded by the error correcting code.
+The performance of the decoder is dependent on its speed due to idling errors associated with the decoding delay.
+Therefore, minimizing the decoding time as much as possible is desirable.

-We consider the distance-three rotated surface code, which can be realized with 17 physical qubits~\cite{Bombin:2007, Horsman:2012, Tomita:2014}.
-As shown in Fig.~\ref{fig:surface_code}(a), the qubits are arranged on a square lattice, comprising data qubits (circles filled in white) and ancilla or syndrome qubits (circles filled in black).
+We consider the distance-3 rotated surface code, which can be realized with \num{17} physical qubits~\cite{Bombin_2007, Horsman_2012, Tomita_2014}.
+As shown in Fig.~\ref{fig:surface_code}(a), the qubits are arranged on a square lattice, comprising data qubits (circles filled in white) and ancilla, or syndrome, qubits (circles filled in black).
 Data and syndrome qubits differ only in terms of their function within the code, and they can be implemented using physical systems such as superconducting circuits, trapped ions, quantum dots, or topological qubits.
 Each qubit interacts with its neighbours in a specified manner.
-The order and mechanism of interaction is determined by the stabilizers being measured, as shown in Fig.~\ref{fig:surface_code}(b) and (c) for stabilizers $X_eX_fX_gX_h$ and $Z_aZ_bZ_cZ_d$, respectively.
+The order and mechanism of interaction is determined by the stabilizers being measured, as shown in Fig.~\ref{fig:surface_code}(b) and~(c) for the stabilizers $X_eX_fX_gX_h$ and $Z_aZ_bZ_cZ_d$, respectively.

-\subsection{Neural decoder architecture}
+\subsection{Neural Decoder Architecture}